 We've seen that the greyscale value of an object is defined scientifically as the brightness of the light it reflects compared to that reflected by a perfectly white object under the same lighting.
 Coloured objects necessarily absorb certain chunks of the spectrum, and therefore necessarily reach their maximum possible brightness at lower greyscale values than neutral objects.
 Colours at this maximum possible brightness for their hue and saturation include full or "pure" colours, tints (mixtures of white and "pure" colours) and white.
 We recognize this in common speech when we describe all such colours as being bright, even though not all are light.
 Less "bright" colours appear "greyed", meaning having a content of black, while colours that are brighter than "bright" present an appearance of luminosity that ranges from fluorent (fluorescent-looking) to self-luminous.
 This scale of brightness relative to the natural limit for a given hue and saturation has been called brilliance (Evans, 1972).
 Bright colours, which exhibit neither positive brilliance (luminosity) nor negative brilliance (blackness) are said to have zero greyness (G0).

-In contrast to value, where we have several words for essentially the same concept, the single word saturation is employed for a number of different but rarely properly distinguished concepts.
+In contrast to value, where we have several words for essentially the same concept, the single word saturation is confusingly employed for several different and frequently-confused concepts.

-In common speech the term "saturation" is often used with the meaning of relative chroma of an object colour, implying comparison with some "fully saturated" state.
-However a "fully saturated" object colour is a problematic concept.
-For example, a quinacridone magenta oil paint is "fully saturated" if one considers only currently available artists’ paints, yet is desaturated to varying degrees if one brings into consideration fugitive or fluorescent paints, digital colours, or theoretical optimal colours.
-The dimension of chroma (absolute strength) of colour makes no assumptions about a maximal state, and so is greatly preferable for object colours.
-(Another term for the concept of chroma relative to an assumed maximum is chromaticness from the Swedish NCS system, discussed below).
+In traditional colour theory the term "saturation" is often used in place of chroma, or of chroma relative to some implied "fully saturated" state.
+However the concept of being "fully saturated" is a problematic one in relation to object colours.
+For example, a quinacridone magenta oil paint is "fully saturated" if one considers only currently available artists' paints, yet is desaturated to varying degrees if one brings into consideration fugitive or fluorescent paints, digital colours, or theoretical optimal colours.
+The dimension of chroma (absolute strength of colour) makes no assumptions about a maximal state, and so is preferable for object colours.
+(A better term for chroma relative to an assumed or specified maximum is chromaticness, from the Swedish NCS system, discussed below).

 Figure 1.2.5.
 RGB colours of HSB Hue = 0 projected onto* the Munsell 7.5R hue page, showing lines of uniform saturation and brightness. ( *Although the colours all have the same digital hue angle (H=0), they actually drift somewhat in Munsell hue).